Behind the Red Door (The Americans): Plot

 Stan goes to Gaad's home, and tells him Nina has been compromised.
-Gaad refuses to hear anything so he won't have to lie if he is forced to testify before a congressional committee.
+Gaad refuses to hear anything so he will not have to lie if he is forced to testify before a congressional committee.
 Oleg meets Arkady and tells him the ARPANET is the future.
 When asked by Arkady if Stan will meet Oleg's demands, he replies "50-50".
 Elizabeth seduces Philip in his Clark costume and he sensually kisses her.
 Disappointed, she demands to see the animal Clark is instead of Philip's sensitive nature, and he relents by viciously having sex with her.
 He shouts at her "Is that what you want?", to her shock.
 Philip goes to the bathroom disgusted with himself and rips off his wig while Elizabeth is on the bed sobbing.

 Lucia is with Carl and he says he wants her to meet his family.
 He prepares some heroin and she poisons it when he leaves the room to get her some water.
 Immediately after injecting the drug, he chokes on his vomit and dies.
 Elizabeth comes back home and Paige tells her she quit volleyball because she had more fun at church.
 Paige asks her parents to stop by sometime.
 Elizabeth later goes to Philip and asks "Are you mad at me?"
-Philip tells her he isn't, and asks her about Lucia.
+Philip tells her he is not, and asks her about Lucia.

 Stan tells Nina that Oleg knows about them.
 Stan tells her that she will have to take a polygraph test to be exfiltrated, and she tells him she is done and storms out.
 Larrick confronts Philip at a mission, and Elizabeth asks Claudia whom to search next, and she replies "me".
 She told Elizabeth she was lonely and was in a relationship, and may have inadvertently led her lover to Emmett and Leanne.
 Claudia claims she told them to pursue the killer so they could remain safe from her.
 She also tells Elizabeth she is lucky to have Philip in her life before they finally part.
 The episode ends with Elizabeth driving away.

 Production

+Development

-The episode was written by Melissa James Gibson and directed by Charlotte Sieling.
+In March 2014, FX confirmed that the sixth episode of the season would be titled "Behind the Red Door", and that it would be written by Melissa James Gibson, and directed by Charlotte Sieling.
+This was Gibson's fourth writing credit, and Sieling's first directing credit.

 Reception

-The episode was viewed by 1.21 million viewers.
-The reviews for this episode were overwhelmingly positive, and The Wall Street Journal lauded the performances of Russell and Rhys.
-The A.V.
-Club rated gave the episode a perfect A. Alan Sepinwall from Hitfix reviewed the episode positively.
+Viewers

+In its original American broadcast, "Behind the Red Door" was seen by an estimated 1.21 million household viewers with a 0.4 in the 18–49 demographics.
+This means that 0.4 percent of all households with televisions watched the episode.
+This was a 12% decrease in viewership from the previous episode, which was watched by 1.36 million household viewers with a 0.4 in the 18–49 demographics.